mence/radio-beta/README.md

 * I can thumbs down the currently playing song - **PASS**
 * Creating a station saves it to my stations - **PASS**

-## Exploratory Tests
+## Exploratory tests conducted

-*These were some other checks done.
-If automating these tests, these would become unit tests or integration tests.*
+*These were other checks done as part of an exploratory session.
+If you were to automate these tests, these could become unit tests or integration tests.*

 * Shuffle should be disabled - **PASS**
 * Queue (Next Tracks) should be filled with songs from radio when radio is started - **PASS**